nickbrandt/GitLab/doc/ci/review_apps/index.md

 ### Determining merge request ID

-The merge request ID can be automatically determined through the script tag via the data attribute `data-merge-request-id`.
+The visual review tools retrieve the merge request ID from the `data-merge-request-id` data attribute included in the `script` HTML tag used to add the visual review tools to your review app.

-There are three ways to provide a merge request ID to a Visual Review app:
+​After determining the ID for the merge request to link to a visual review app, you can supply the ID by either:​​

-- By hardcoding it in the script tag via the data attribute `data-merge-request-id`
+- Hardcoding it in the script tag via the data attribute `data-merge-request-id` of the app.
-- Dynamically adding the `data-merge-request-id` value during build.
+- Dynamically adding the `data-merge-request-id` value during the build of the app.
-- Supplying it manually through the visual review form.
+- Supplying it manually through the visual review form in the app.

 ### Using Visual Reviews